Creativity and Collaboration Fuel Complex Airport Expansion

 Even with a coordinated plan designed for speed, the facilities’ evolving complexities and operational, safety, and regulatory requirements presented challenges.
 The team remained flexible and updates and feedback were incorporated real time as the project progressed.

 The design-build project model enabled Bohler to drive front-end site layout and engineering schematics, as well as permitting strategies and timelines, while the overall team contributed building detail and operations requirements to finalize the vision for this multi-faceted facility.
-With fueling paramount to operations, Bohler helped design an aggressive fire suppression system with connection to necessary utilities.
+With fueling paramount to operations, the team designed an aggressive fire suppression system that uses foam.
+Bohler assisted with fire line connections to the building, and developed a foam collection drainage system and foam pond to support the design.

 Curious Creatures Crash the Groundbreaking